oracle-livelabs/oci/gdk-oci-logging/06-build-run-app/build-run-app.md

    ![VS Code ](images/vscode-dont-show-again.png)

+## Task 3: Stop the application

+1. In the first terminal in VS Code, use `CTRL+C` to stop the application.

-## Task 3: View the application logs in OCI Logging
+## Task 4: View the application logs in OCI Logging

 1. Go to the **OCI Console >> Logging >> Log Groups >> MicronautLogGroup >> MicronautCustomLog >> Custom Log (MicronautCustomLog) Details** screen opened in the browser.
 The application logs should appear in the **Explore Log** section.
 (If necessary, refresh the browser.)